Vasili Yakovlevich Zinger: Biography

-Zinger was born in Moscow (Russia).
+Zinger was born in Moscow.
 His father was a teacher of mathematics.
 Zinger graduated in 1859 from Moscow University, where he majored in mathematics.
 He earned his doctoral degree in 1867.
 Zinger was an active member of the Moscow Mathematical Society and the president of the Society (1886–1891).

 He also wrote some philosophical essays.

 Zinger as botanist

 Zinger was also a botanist and wrote some works about the plants of central Russia.

 Zingeria of the Poaceae was named in honour of Vasily Zinger.